passcod/blook/src/info/social-media.md

 - You’re an asshole to someone I like.
 - You are or support or have voted for a white supremacist, fascist, or other people who are existential threats to me or my friends.
 - You proselytise.
-Specifically religion, cults, parareligion, or cryptocoin.
+Specifically but not limited to religion, cults, parareligion, or cryptocoin.
 - NFT bullshit.
 - You’re a transphobe, a sexist, a homophobe of various stripes, an unrepentant racist, etc.
 - You’re a troll.
 I don't mean shitposting.